Courses

 NUTR 410 - Research Methods

 This course focuses on preparing students to critically analyze research literature.
-Emphasis is placed on critically reading and interpreting published research in terms of applicability to the practice of health care professionals.
+Emphasis is placed on critically reading and interpreting published research in terms of applicability to the practice of nutrition and dietetics professionals.
 Taught using small groups, discussions and lectures, this course provides a foundation for subsequent participation in research.

 Section Section Dates Time Instructor Credits Location